Position Statement – 12-Month Prescriptions

 Download the full PDF

-Te Tiratū hauora Māori priorities summary report
+Te Tiratū IMPB hauora Māori priorities summary report

 This report is a collation of available and selective (high-level) information from existing reports and whānau engagement results, sorted into a useable form for Te Tiratū, around three service domains: